 5. What will people expect at an anniversary reception?

-Because of how 2020 panned out, your anniversary reception could be very much like a full wedding including the usual expectations from such an event (dinner, dancing, etc.)—or not.
+Your anniversary reception could be very much like a full wedding including the usual expectations from such an event (dinner, dancing, etc.)—or not.
 Chang points out that it could be something completely non-traditional where you have a theme or center the event around an activity.
 Or, it may be more of a familiar anniversary party where you share moments from your wedding, but also celebrate where you are now.

 Johnson says couples looking to creatively weave anniversary symbols into their receptions should consider incorporating paper—it’s not only a unique material choice for decorations like bouquets or centerpieces, but is the traditional one-year anniversary gift.